fraenkel-lab/pcst_fast/README.md

 Installation
 ------------

+- **Option 1: pip**

+	pip install pcst_fast

+This may not work for some versions of python on some operating systems.

+- **Option 2: manual**

 The core C++ library has no dependencies besides a basic build system for C++11.
 Both g++ and clang are currently supported.
 The Python wrapper requires a functioning Python build system.

-Compile the python wrapper with the supplied makefile:
+Clone the repository and compile the python wrapper with the supplied makefile:

     make pcst_fast_py